jmcalalang/lab/README.md

 GitHub Actions for Ansible and Terraform

+- GitHub Actions
-- github action for BIG-IP F5 automation toolchain with ansible
+  - BIG-IP F5 automation toolchain with ansible
-- github action for BIG-IP F5 automation toolchain with terraform
+  - BIG-IP F5 automation toolchain with terraform
-- github action for GoDaddy with terraform
+  - GoDaddy with terraform
-- github action for F5xc with terraform
+  - F5xc with terraform
-- github action for NGINX Instance Manager with ansible
+  - NGINX Instance Manager with ansible
+  - NGINX with terraform

 ### argo

 Agro installation manifest

+- Argo
   - argo mainifest for installation into kubernetes

 ### big-ip

-Ansible configuration management for BIG-IP.
-AS3, DO, and TS.
-Managed by Ansible in Github Action
+Configuration management for BIG-IP.
+AS3, DO, TS, and FAST Applications

-- default main for Ansible Roles variables
+- Ansible
   - as3 role with templates
     - common objects
     - partition objects
     - gslb objects
   - do role with templates
     - best practices for f5 automation toolchain
   - ts role with templates
     - azure log analytics and pull consumer

-Terraform configuration management for FAST and single application Virtual Servers.
-Managed by Terraform in Github Action
+- Terraform
   - FAST LDAP Application
   - Virtual Servers in Common